Who needs Messi? Fabian Ruiz & Spain underline outstanding potential with Under-21 Euros triumph | Goal.com

 They needed a late goal to see off Belgium in their next outing but were, unsurprisingly, transformed when Fabian returned to the starting line-up, with the Napoli ace netting a terrific long-range goal in the 5-0 demolition of Poland that sealed Spain's place in the last four.

-Fabian followed that up with a delicious no-look assist for Dani Olmo in the 4-1 rout of France in the last four but he was saving the best for last.
+Fabian followed that up with a delicious no-look assist for Dani Olmo in the 4-1 rout of France in the last four – winning a second consecutive man of the match award in the process – but he was saving the best for last.

 There were just seven minutes gone in the final when Fabian took a delightful Mikel Oyarzabal lay-off in his stride before advancing towards the German goal and then bending the ball beautifully past Alex Nubel into the bottom-left corner of the net.